papabearsoftware/eks-lambda-deployer/README.md

 `cluster` must be a context defined in the kubernetes config file

+## Important Notes

+When base64 encoding the kubeconfig, you must set `-w 0` to disable wrapping

 ## TODO

 Add ability to add containers to running pod